mjl-p4/accelerated_io_tools/README.md

 accelerated_io_tools
 ==========

-A separate, privately kept library that is a significant improvement over the regular `load_tools` package.
-Exists as a separate .so that compiles for SciDB 15.7.
+A prototype library for the accelerated import and export of data out of SciDB.
+The work started as a previously-known `load_tools` package and continued to get optimized and expanded.
+Currently contains two SciDB operators and several functions:
+ * `aio_input`: an operator that reads token-separated text from 1 or more filesystem objects and returns the data as a SciDB array
+ * a few scalar string functions - `dcast`, `trim`, `nth_tdv`, etc that can be useful in some data loading scenarios
+ * `aio_save`: an operator that exports SciDB arrays into 1 or more filesystem objects, as token-separated text or binary files
 The `accelerated_io_tools` and regular `load_tools` libraries cannot coexist on the same installation; the user must load one or the other.
 The accelerated .so is superior in every way.

-The old `split` and `parse` operators are still available and unchanged; those can be used if needed.
+===

 ## aio_input
-This operator replaces `split()` and `parse()`; ingests CSV, TSV or similar text data and returns an array that contains it.
+This operator replaces the previous `split()` and `parse()` prototypes.
+It ingests token-delimited text data from one or more filesystem objects, quickly redistributes the data in chunks around the SciDB cluster and returns an array that contains the data populated into a number of string attributes.
 The returned array can then be stored or processed further.
-Example simple ingest from a single file:
+Here's an example ingest from a single file.
+The file is malformed on purpose:
 ```
+$ cat /tmp/foo.tsv
+1   alex
+2   bob
+3   jack
+4   dave    extra stuff here
+5error_no_tab
-$ iquery -anq "aio_input('/tmp/foo.tsv', 'num_attributes=2')"
+$ iquery -aq "aio_input('/tmp/foo.tsv', 'num_attributes=2')"
+{tuple_no,dst_instance_id,src_instance_id} a0,a1,error
+{0,0,0} '1','alex',null
+{1,0,0} '2','bob',null
+{2,0,0} '3','jack',null
+{3,0,0} '4','dave','long    extra stuff here'
+{4,0,0} '5error_no_tab',null,'short'
 ```
+Note the extra `error` attribute is added and it is populated whenever the input line of text does not match the supplied number of attributes.
+The given filesystem object is opened and read only once with the fopen/fread/fclose call family; it can be a file, symlink, fifo or any other object that supports these calls.

 Example CSV ingest and store from multiple files:
 ```